abrownstein2022/express-note-taker/README.md

 ## Description
 This application, called Note Taker, can be used to write and save notes.

-It uses an Express.js back end and saves and retrieves note data from a JSON file, and is deployed on Heroku.
+It uses an Express.js back end and saves and retrieves note data from a JSON file.

 **User Story**